How Can I Improve My Child’s Behaviour at Home?

 Adjust Your Expectations As They Grow

-Your child’s needs and abilities will change as they grow, and so should your approach.
-A rule that works for a toddler might not be suitable for a teenager.
+Your child’s needs and skills will change.
+A rule that works for a toddler may not fit a teenager.

 Ask Yourself: Am I Being Fair?

-For example, expecting a toddler to sit still for an hour may not be reasonable.
-Adjust your discipline strategies to match their developmental stage while maintaining clear and consistent boundaries.
+For example, expecting a toddler to sit still for an hour may not work.
+Match your rules to your child’s stage while keeping clear boundaries.

 Credit: childmind.org